How to Compute the Probability of a Word: Subwords and Language Models

 \subsection{From Subword to Word Probabilities}

-\Cref{eq:prob_subwords_from_words_with_zero} suggests a way to extract probabilities over words from a language model; we can simply use the equivalence:

-Notably, to apply this equivalence in practice with language models $\ptheta(\subwords)$, the model needs to be exact.\footnote{Note that most neural language models \emph{cannot} assign zero probability to any subword sequence due to their use of a softmax projection in the final step of computing probabilities; they will thus not be exact in this sense.
-Unmapped subword sequences can thus typically still be generated by language models.
-Prior work discusses whether marginalising over these sequences is important for inference and evaluation \cite{cao-rimell-2021-evaluate,chirkova-etal-2023-marginalize}.} While we focus on exact distributions here, we note that extending our results to inexact distributions simply requires marginalising out potential ambiguities: i.e., computing $p(\words)$ for a given word requires summing over the (finite) set of subword sequences which map to it \citep{cao-rimell-2021-evaluate}.
+\Cref{eq:prob_subwords_from_words_with_zero} suggests a way to extract probabilities over words from a language model; we can simply use the equivalence:\footnote{ Notably, to apply this equivalence in practice, one needs an \defn{exact language model}, which we define as a model $\ptheta$ with the same support as $p$, i.e., $\ptheta(\subwords) = 0$ when $p(\subwords) = 0$.
+Note that most neural language models \emph{cannot} assign zero probability to any subword sequence due to their use of a softmax projection in the final step of computing probabilities; they will thus not be exact in this sense.
+While we focus on exact language models in this paper, we note that extending our results to inexact ones simply requires marginalising out potential ambiguities, i.e., computing $p(\words)$ for a given word requires summing over the (finite) set of subword sequences which map to it \citep{cao-rimell-2021-evaluate}.}

 The implication of \cref{eq:word_to_subword_prob} is that if we can create a subword set $\subwordsset$ that is ``equivalent'' to a chosen word set $\wordsset$, we would be able to compute $\wordsset$'s probability by summing over the subwords in $\subwordsset$.
-Formally, we define the equivalence between two sets as:
+Formally, we define the set equivalence $\stringequiv$ between two sets of sequences as:

 Now let $\pprefixsubwords$ be a probability function defined analogously to $\pprefixwords$ (in \cref{defn:prob_words}).
 It then follows that:

 We are now in a position to define our quantity of interest $p(\word \mid \words_{<t})$ in terms of subword probabilities: it is simply the quotient of $\pprefixsubwords(\cdot)$ for two different sets $\subwordsset$.